 That causes the tool to skip toward your holding hand.
 Clamp the project and use both hands on the power tool to avoid injuries.
 Use a high speed if you want to remove the wood quickly.
-When carving the details, slow the power tool slightly to give yourself better control.
+Slow down the power tool slightly when carving the details to give yourself better control.

 The grain direction does not matter in power carving.
-You are allowed to sand across the grain, but for speed, sand with the grain.
+You can sand across the grain, but sand with the grain for speed.
 Use a dust collector and wear a mask while you work because power tools produce a lot of dust.

 How do you start wood carving with a Dremel?

 The Dremel tool allows you to make designs of your choice.
 The carving process involves tracing a pattern design before you damage your material.
 The marking is your guideline as you follow them when carving.
-Use a cutting kit to adjust the cut depth and start making fresh designs.
+Use a cutting kit to adjust the cut depth and make fresh designs.

 How do you use a power chisel?

 The chisel engages and starts to move when pressed onto the wood, and the hammering movement of the chisel is less than 1mm.
-It has a high frequency of 1mm back and forward movement that results in a smooth, controllable and continuous carving flow.
+It has a high frequency of 1mm back and forward movement resulting in a smooth, controllable, and continuous carving flow.

 What is a power chisel?